-- Prescription drug samples marked 'Physician's sample not to be sold' - As per the Legal Metrology (Packaged Commodity) Rules, 2011 sale of packaged commodities by a manufacturer, importer or wholesale dealer to an Industrial consumer shall have the declaration 'Not for retail sale'.
+- Drug samples marked 'Physician's sample not to be sold' - As per the Legal Metrology (Packaged Commodity) Rules, 2011 sale of packaged commodities by a manufacturer, importer or wholesale dealer to an Industrial consumer shall have the declaration 'Not for retail sale'.

-Some experts argue that nothing done in business is free and therefore credit reversal would NOT always be sufficient compliance as even this activity is in course and furtherance of business.
-This matter may also be tested in time to come.
+Some experts argue that nothing done in business is free and therefore credit reversal would not always be sufficient compliance as even this activity is in the course and furtherance of business.
+This matter may also be tested in times to come.
+Reference may be made to discussion on various examples in the context of valuation under section 15 of 'free supplies' which may actually be for consideration that is in non-monetary form.

-Implications under GST in case of Expired Medicines -
+Implications under GST in case of expired medicines:

-In case of Pharmaceutical Industry, the medicines carry expired date and it is the duty of the manufacturer to destroy the unsold medicines on the date of expiry.
+In case of pharmaceutical industry, the medicines carry expiry date and it is the duty of the manufacturer to destroy the unsold medicines on the date of expiry.
 Accordingly, the manufacturer collects such unsold expired medicines from various levels in the supply chain and destroys the expired medicine based on the provisions of the Drugs and Cosmetics Act, 1940.
 It would be relevant to note that the manufacturer compensates the supply chain for loss due to expired medicine.
-Circular 72/2018 has been issued to highlight the implications under GST on such expired medicine.
+Circular 72/46/2018-GST dated 26.10.2018 has been issued to highlight the implications under GST on such expired medicine.
 These implications have been discussed below by way of an example